jcunanan05/code-challenges/LHLabs/lhLabsGuide.md

 There are also areas where the currents are too strong for boats to be effective, and boats run the risk of being smashed up against the rocks if they get caught here.
 Strong currents are indicated with the ~ symbol.

 Write a function called isCurrent() which will take in a coordinate in the form of 'A4' and return a true or a false boolean value depending on whether there is a strong current in that cell or not.
 (Example: isCurrent('E2'); would return true)

+## Challenge #9

+And last, but certainly not least, there are cells with ships in them!
+We need to be able to query any cell in our GRID area and find out if it is occupied by a ship.

+Write a function called isShip() which will take in a coordinate in the form of 'I9' and return a true or a false boolean value depending on whether there is a ship in that cell or not.
+(Example: isShip('B3') would return true)

+## Challenge #10

+Your next job is to write a function so that your lighthouse can sweep a whole row of cells.

+Write a function named lightRow() that takes in the number of the row and returns its contents.
+(Example: lightRow(2); would return ["", "", "v", "", "~", "", "", "", "", ""])